orbcoding/orb-cli/README.md

  );
  function my_function() { ... }
 ```
- Note the available argument options
+ Note the available param options
  - `Required:`
-    - number, rest and dash arguments are required unless set `Required: false` or `Default:`
+    - number, rest and dash params are required unless set `Required: false` or `Default:`
-    - Flag and block args are optional unless set `Required: true`
+    - flag and block params are optional unless set `Required: true`
  - `In:` specifies a list of accepted values.
  - `Default:` specifies a default value.
 Also has nested options:
    - `IfPresent:` Evaluates to first present variable or string.
    - `Help:` Help text for documentation.
- - `Catch:` Allows argument to assign undeclared special arguments, preventing orb from raising undeclared argument error.
+ - `Catch:` Allows a param to accept undeclared special tokens, preventing orb from raising undeclared argument errors.
 Available values: `any flag block dash`.

 Note also:
+ - Declaration aliases are supported: `-n|--name`.
+ - The first alias is canonical (for example `-n` for `-n|--name`).
- - If flags are single char you can pass multiple flag statements such as `-fa`.
+ - If flags are single char you can pass multiple flag statements such as `-vg`.
  - Calling `orb my_function +f` sets its value to `false`.
-This is useful if in combination with `Default: true`.
+This is useful with `Default: true`.
-- Numbered args and rest args also passed as inline args to function call.
+ - Numbered params and rest params are also passed as inline args to function call.
- This allows expected argument access from bash positional arguments eg: `$1`, `$2`, `$@/$*`.
+   This allows expected positional access from bash (`$1`, `$2`, `$@/$*`).

 ---
 ## orb folders